 A similar approach is taken in the Environment House in Viikki.
-The cloud-server operated by Fourdeg (FOU) receives a price signal from HEN for each hour of the day.
-For the first test period, an indoor temperature shift range of 1°C is allowed.
-Hence, the temperature can shift between 20-22°C during office hours and 18-20°C during non-office hours depending on the price signal.
-Since the temperature perception of the consumers is frequently asked, the shifting range can be adjusted according to the feedback.
+The cloud-server operated by Fourdeg (FOU) receives a heat demand response command from Helen for each hour of the day.
+The demand response commands of Helen were described in subchapter 3.2.
+During the heat demand response pilot of mySMARTLife, an indoor temperature shift range of 1°C was allowed.
+Hence, the temperature can shift between 20-22°C during office hours and 18-20°C during non-office hours depending on the direction of the heat demand response command of Helen.
+Since the temperature perception of the consumers is frequently asked via a QR-code system, the shifting range can be adjusted according to the feedback.